A Tbilisi Itinerary for 2 Days: How to See All The Highlights?

 One of those shiny additions is Begi, a silver sculpture of the hippo that escaped the zoo (which is also located in Mziuri Park) in 2015, becoming an instant sensation as he munched on leaves in front of the Swatch store and promenaded himself down the city’s central highway.
 So, he got a statue to commemorate his little city trip.

-Before you get to Begi, you can start looking for other art around the delightful Cafe Mziuri in the southwestern corner in the park, which is where the largest number of the park’s sculptures are located.
+Before you get to Begi, you can start looking for other art around the delightful Cafe Mziuri in the southwestern corner of the park, which is where the largest number of the park’s sculptures are located.
 Grab a coffee or a salad or soup, they’re homemade, and the design of the little house is trendy.

-Then you can make your way through the park all the way to said silver hippo, but make sure to stop at Cube in Context.
+Then you can make your way through the park all the way to said silver hippo but make sure to stop at Cube in Context.
 What used to be one of Tbilisi’s rotting, discontinued cable car stations is now a cool white cube in the middle of the park that serves as a cafe and art center.

 Heroes Square monument in Tbilisi, Georgia